Npczz2/unity-ai/README.md

 //GIF DO INIMIGO EM HSS

 # Prototype
-This game prototype can be played on browser in itch.io: https://npcproductions.itch.io/sck981-demo
+This game prototype can be played in browser: https://npcproductions.itch.io/sck981-demo